syncfusion-content/winui-docs/winui/Ribbon/RibbonQAT.md

  * Adding items through Code.
  * Adding items using QAT MenuItems.

- N> Currently, Ribbon Gallery is not supported as a QAT add-in.
+ N> Currently, Ribbon Gallery and RibbonItemHost is not supported as a QAT add-in.

-### Add items through ContextMenu
+### Adding items through ContextMenu

 To add an item to the Quick Access Toolbar (QAT), right-click the required ribbon item and select `Add to Quick Access Toolbar`.
 The respective item will then be added to the QAT.